psykulsk/ansibleconnect/README.md

 # Ansibleinviewer - Ansible Inventory Viewer

-## SSH into all 'sshable' hosts in your inventory with one command.
+## SSH into all hosts in your inventory with one command.

 Ansibleinviewer creates a bash script based on your ansible inventory.
 That script will create a new tmux session and create a separate pane